revision-notes/material-plus-plus/README.md

 - 404 Page
   - Improved the content, to include a contact email
   - Give the page a proper title
+- Style
+  - Include Normalize to ensure the site looks consistent between browsers
   - Fonts
     - Set text font to Noto Sans
     - Set code font to Hack
 - Security
   - Follow [Subresource Integrity security guidelines] (where possible)